On Affine Homotopy between Language Encoders: Extrinsic Homotopy

 \section{Extrinsic Homotopy}

-We now extend the discussion from \Cref{sec:affine-intrinsic-equivalence} to describe a principle for the \emph{extrinsic} homotopy of language encoders.
-We argue that because the primary use case of language encoders is to perform transfer learning, as in the sentiment analysis example in \Cref{sec:intro}, the main determining factor for whether two encoders are similar is how closely we can map their task prediction classification probabilities. \begin{definition}[Extrinsic Homotopy] Two language encoders $\vh$ and $\vg$ are \defn{extrinsically homotopic} if we can guarantee a similar performance on any downstream task $\vh$ and $\vg$ might be used for. \end{definition} The rest of the section formalizes this intuitive notion and describes its relationship with intrinsic affine homotopy.
-Let $W$ be the vector space $\R^N$ and set $\Aff(\Vspace,W)$ as the set of affine maps from $\Vspace$ to $W$.\footnote{Given an affine map $f \colon \Vspace \to W$, there is a unique linear map $\mA=f_{\text{lin}}\in \mathcal{L}(V,W)$ and $\vb \in W$ such that for every $v \in V$ we have \(f(\vv)= \mA\cdot \vv+ \vb\).} We define $\sE_\Delta \defeq \text{Map}(\kleene{\alphabet},\simplexFun{N-1})$ and $\sE_{W}=\text{Map}(\kleene{\alphabet},W)$.
-Lastly, we formalize the notion of a transfer learning task as a classifier using the language encoder representations.
+In \Cref{sec:affine-intrinsic-equivalence}, we explore methods for assessing how similar two language encoders are without reference to any downstream tasks.
+Here, we extend our discussion to the \emph{extrinsic} homotopy of language encoders.
+Since language encoders are primarily used to generate representations for downstream tasks---such as in transfer learning, illustrated by the sentiment analysis example in \Cref{sec:intro}---we argue that the key criterion in the similarity of two encoders lies in how closely we can align predictions stemming from their representations.\footnote{The proofs of all claims in this section can be found in \cref{sec:proofs-affine-equivalence}.} \begin{principle}[Extrinsic Homotopy] Two language encoders $\enc$ and $\encg$ are \defn{extrinsically homotopic} if we can guarantee a similar performance on any downstream task $\enc$ and $\encg$ might be used for. \end{principle} The rest of the section formalizes this intuitive notion and describes its relationship with intrinsic affine homotopy.
+Let $W$ be the vector space $\R^N$ and set $\Aff(\Vspace,W)$ as the set of affine maps from $\Vspace$ to $W$.\footnote{Given an affine map $f \colon \Vspace \to W$, there is a unique linear map $\mA=f_{\text{lin}}\in \mathcal{L}(V,W)$ and $\vb \in W$ such that for every $v \in V$ we have \(f(\vv)= \mA\cdot \vv+ \vb\).} We define $\sE_\Delta \defeq \text{Map}(\kleene{\alphabet},\Delta^{N - 1})$ and $\sE_{W}=\text{Map}(\kleene{\alphabet},W)$.
+Lastly, we formalize the notion of a transfer learning task as constructing a classifier that uses a language encoder's string representations.
 Particularly, we set $\Vset_N$ to be the family of log-linear models as follows

 where $\Aff_{V,W}$ is the map